 Prepare Salad:

 - Wash greens, veggies and fruits.
-Dry arugula and herbs well and place leaves in a large salad bowl.
-Cut raddichio in half and cut out the hard center.
-Chop radicchio into small strips and add them to the bowl.
-Cut cucumber in half lengthwise and then cut each half again lengthwise.
-Then slice across to get small 1/4 circle sized pieces and add them to the bowl.
-Chop the scallions into tiny rings and add to bowl.
+Dry arugula and herbs well and place them in a large salad bowl.
+Cut radicchio in half and cut out the hard center.
+Chop radicchio into small strips and add them to the salad bowl.

 - Supreme the oranges by cutting off the rinds and cutting out the segments, leaving the pith behind.
 Do this over a bowl to catch the juices.
 Squeeze out the juice from the remains to use in the vinaigrette.
 Set oranges aside so you can place them on top of salad.
 Drain off the juice and reserve.